thiesgehrmann/multidiffabundance/README.md

  1. A table of samples x taxa (rows x columns, first column should be sample ID)
  2. A table of samples x metadata (rows x columns, first column should be sample ID)
  3. A formula, or a file with a list of formulas
- 4. A path to an output folder
+ 4. A path to an output folder (optional except in command line version)

 ## Running in R